Peer Support

 Students helping students, on campus.

-King’s students have access to three on-campus peer support workers who provide free, non-judgmental, confidential, and safe mental health support to students.
-Appointments can be booked online.
-Priority will go to pre-booked appointments, but you can also drop by the office.
+King’s students have access to two on-campus peer support workers who provide free, non-judgmental, confidential, and safe mental health support to students.

 The Peer Support Program started in October 2015 as part of the Stay Connected Mental Health Project, which created a link between universities and hospitals in Halifax to better serve students who need different types of support.